 Sign up Now!
 When you book, the $1000 deposit is non-refundable.
 Please read our crew contract before booking.

-Day 1: Afternoon Arrival to Sea Dragon
+Day 1: Afternoon Arrival on Sea Dragon

 You’ll meet Sea Dragon on the dock in Vancouver at Coal Harbor Marina anytime between 1500 and 1700 and come on board to settle in.
 Everyone will come together for our first dinner on board and have the opportunity to get to know your fellow crew members.
 After dinner, your professional crew will go through life on board and safety procedures in prep for departure the following morning.
 You’ll be fitted with your own lifejacket and assigned foul weather gear if you haven’t brought your own.
 After prep, you’ll have free time to explore the city, read a book or simply hang on board the rest of the night.
-We’ll stay the night alongside.
+We’ll stay the night alongside the dock.

 Day 2: Sail to Prevost Island